Isaac-Schmidt/Modular-Minigame-Template-with-Hangman-Example/README.md

 # Modular-Minigame-Template-with-Hangman-Example
-This is just an example template for java minigame collection.
+### This is just an example template for a java mini-game collection.
-To use with an IDE like IntelliJ, put these files into the src folder of a project.
+### To use with an IDE such as IntelliJ, place these files into the src folder of a project.
+### If you are not using an IDE you will need to compile them before using.
+See google on how to do compile on a cmd/terminal.